det-lab/data-fitting/docs/04_fitting_curves.md

 Sigma: 33.09 +/- 2.04
 Y-offset: 54.67 +/- 9.43
 ```
-And for our second peak:
+And we can repeat our steps to estimate the values of our second peak:
 ```python
 p0=[150, 1940, 30, 25]